 (Thesis) Change happens only when there is an entelecheia of a being insofar as it is potent.

 1.)
-Each thing, e.g. the buildable thing (oikodomēton), can either be at work (energeia) or not.
+Each thing, for example, the buildable thing (oikodomēton), can either be at work (energeia) or not.
 What is ‘building’?
 It could either be the being-at-work of the buildable thing, or it could be the house at-work.
 But when the house is at-work, the buildable thing is not what is at-work.
 So what about the being-at-work of the buildable thing?
 46

 2.)
 The buildable thing has an activity (energeia) and completion (telos) proper to itself, namely to get built.
 A buildable thing is a being considered insofar as it is capable of being built, not insofar as it is capable of being a house.
 The being-at-work of the buildable thing, as buildable, then, is building.
 The activity of building completes it just insofar as it is capable of being built.

 3.)
 Building is a change.
-Change, therefore, happens only when there is a subject of change, e.g. a buildable thing, that is currently being-complete, e.g. getting built.
+Change, therefore, happens only when there is a subject of change that is currently being-complete, for example, a buildable thing getting built.
 Change is therefore an entelecheia.

 {~?~ST: end blockquote}